top of page

 How to find a Good Dog Trainer

-Here are some things to know about dog training:
+What you should know about dog training:

 Training methods proven to help dogs learn without causing unwanted side effects, such as fear and behavior issues, are reward based training methods, also called positive reinforcement training.